 The Shan Refugee Camp has always made educating the youth in the community priority.
 In order to help facilitate the schooling of the 206 Shan children, The Branch Foundation launched an Education Project based at the Camp.
 Through this project, we provide stipends for the Computer Teacher and Project Coordinator, school uniforms for the students, and educational materials.
 Additionally, we also facilitate volunteer teachers for the Camp.

-To read more about our work with education at the Shan Refugee Camp, please visit our Education Project page (Empower Ethnic Burmese Refugees through Education) on GlobalGiving.
+To read more about our educational activities at the Shan Refugee Camp and to offer your support, please visit our Education Project page on GlobalGiving.

 The Branch Foundation played a significant role in establishing the two Shan Refugee Camp weaving centers.